-If you are pregnant, or planning a pregnancy, you need to be careful about taking vitamins or any other type of supplements.
-Some can do more harm than good, so it's always best to check with your doctor before taking supplements.
+If you are pregnant, or planning a pregnancy, you need to be careful about what you eat.
+This includes taking vitamins or any other type of supplements.
+Some help keep you and your baby healthy while others do more harm than good.

-Vitamins are organic compounds needed in small amounts that your body can't make for itself.
-Apart from vitamin D, which is mostly sourced from sunlight, most of the vitamins you need come from food.
+Apart from vitamin D, which your skin makes from sunlight, most of the vitamins you need come from food.

 Do I need to take supplements?

 Having a healthy diet is important and should give you the nutrients you need.
 Dietary supplements contain nutrients that can fill a gap in your diet.
 However, it's recommended that all pregnant women in Australia take a:

 - iodine supplement